 General Contractors, Construction Managers, Developers & Design-Builders

-- Prevailing Wage: Providing skilled construction-trades crafts workers with fair wages and benefits helps build a strong workforce of committed tradespeople, which benefits general contractors, construction managers, developers and design-builders by providing them with a reliable source of well-trained construction workers.
+- Prevailing Wage: Providing skilled construction-trades crafts workers with fair wages and benefits helps build a strong workforce of highly-skilled, committed tradespeople.
 To learn more, click here.

-- Industry Regulations: Ensuring that all construction professionals adhere to strict industry standards – such as building codes, safety rules and training benchmarks – that are properly regulated and strictly enforced not only helps build a strong construction industry and produce better construction projects, but it also puts construction professionals on a level playing field in which unscrupulous, unqualified and non-responsible contractors, developers and design-builders are unable to compete.
+- Industry Regulations: Ensuring that all construction professionals adhere to strict industry standards that are properly regulated and strictly enforced helps build a strong construction industry and produce better construction projects.
+These regulations also levels the playing field in which unscrupulous, unqualified, and non-responsible contractors, developers, and design-builders are unable to compete.
 To learn more, click here.

-- Labor-Management Cooperation: By simply bringing together construction management and contractors with their employees – the skilled construction craftspeople working for them – in an atmosphere of open communication and trust, labor-management cooperation produces a host of benefits.
-These benefits include reduced labor strife, a willingness for employees to work with their employers to resolve issues, the advancement of training, and a healthier bottom line for general contractors, construction managers, developers and design-builders who will have greater access to a qualified, safe and productive workforce.
+- Labor-Management Cooperation: By bringing together construction management and contractors with their employees , labor-management cooperation produces a host of benefits like reduced labor strife, the advancement of training, swifter conflict resolution, and a healthier bottom line.
 To learn more, click here.

 - Workplace Safety: Thoroughly training workers to be safe and adhere to OSHA standards not only helps protect lives on a construction site, it also helps ensure general contractors, construction managers, developers and design-builders are protecting their investments into the workforce and construction projects are completed without costly delays.
 To learn more, click here.

-- Drug-Free Workforce: Educating a construction workforce about drug-free policies and having in place stringent testing standards further promotes safety on the construction site, which helps protects lives – and helps protect the bottom line for contractors, construction managers, developers and design-builders who are ensured they have an unimpeded and fully engaged workforce on their construction projects to get them completed properly and on schedule.
+- Drug-Free Workforce: Affiliate collective bargaining agreements require that 100% of ACT Ohio’s more than 92,000 skilled craftspeople are subject to random, mandatory drug testing, in addition to annual mandatory testing.
+This requirement helps protects lives and helps protect the bottom line for contractors, construction managers, developers and design-builders who are ensured they have an unimpeded and fully engaged workforce on their construction projects.
 To learn more, click here.

 It’s a FACT: Union Worksites More Productive and Safe!

-An independent study by Independent Project Analysis, comparing a wide variety of similar projects, has found that job sites that are composed of unionized Building Trades craft professionals, which feature better-trained individuals who are paid better wages and benefits and are working under a Project Labor Agreement (PLA), are far more productive than non-union, lower-wage work sites ... and far more safe.
+An independent study by Independent Project Analysis, comparing a wide variety of similar projects, found that job sites composed of unionized Building Trades craft professionals are far more productive than non-union, lower-wage work sites – and far more safe.